ethereum-optimism/OPerating-manual/manual.md

 For a more detailed description of each Proposal Type, see “Proposal Process – By Proposal Type” below.

 - **Properly formatted to the applicable Template.** Each Proposal Type will have a specific Template associated with it in the Forum.
 Prior to submission, a proposal author must conform their proposal to the format of the applicable Template in all material respects.
 This will include, for the time being, a requirement that all submissions be made in English.
-- **Submitted to the correct Forum(s).** All Token House governance proposals must be submitted to Snapshot for voting.
-While use of the Optimism Forum is mostly optional, all Governance Fund (Phase 1) proposals must be submitted to *both* the Forum and Snapshot.
-Finally, to the extent a governance proposal is posted on both the Forum and Snapshot, the content of that proposal should be identical on both platforms.
 - **Approved by at least one Delegate.** Over the course of discussion and feedback, at least one Delegate with more than 0.0005% of voting power must signal that they believe the proposal is ready for vote.
 In the spirit of governance minimization, this document will not codify an explicit approval mechanism but will expect community members to interpret this appropriately.
-- **Submitted to the Voting Cycle Submission thread on the Forum.** One week before the start of each voting cycle, the Foundation will start a Voting Period Submission thread on the Forum.
-To formally submit a proposal for voting, the proposal author must add a link to this thread that points to their proposal on the Forum.
-At the start of the next Voting Period, the Optimism Foundation will submit all valid proposals on the Submission thread to Snapshot for voting.
+- **Formally submitted to voting**.
+One week before the start of each voting cycle, the Foundation will start a Voting Period Submission thread on the Forum.
+To formally submit a proposal for voting, the proposal author must either (a) update their proposal title to start with `[READY]` or (b) add a link to this Voting Period Submission thread that points to their proposal on the Forum.
+At the start of the next Voting Period, the Optimism Foundation will submit all valid proposals marked as ready to Snapshot for voting.

 Submitted proposals must satisfy all the above criteria to be considered valid.
 Invalid proposals will be thrown out.